A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

-\begin{remark}[Weak ellipticity] In order to be meaningful, the viscosity formulation of $\call F$-subharmonic functions of Definition~\ref{defn:FSH} requires making a monotonicity assumption on the constraint set $\call F$ with respect to the $\call S(n)$ variable.
-More precisely one needs to assume that a constraint set $\call F$ fiberwise satisfies the {\em positivity} property:
+\begin{remark}[Weak ellipticity] In order to be meaningful, the viscosity formulation of \Fd subharmonic functions of Definition~\ref{defn:FSH} requires making a monotonicity assumption on the constraint set $\call F$ with respect to the $\call S(n)$ variable.
+More precisely one needs to assume that the constraint set $\call F$ fiberwise satisfies the {\em positivity} property:\sid{property!positivity (P)}\sid{ellipticity!weak}

 Indeed, if \eqref{property_P} fails then there exist $x_0 \in X$ and $P_0 > 0$ such that